Andr0id88/KARBS/README.md

 ## Disclaimer:
 This is nothing i have written myself, this is a modified version of LukeSmithsxyz's larbs.
-I did this just to make it better fit my needs and for testing & learning.
+I forked this repo just to make it better fit my needs and for testing & learning.

 ## Installation: